SasView/sasview/sansview/README.txt

 * LINUX INSTALLATION

+Create a directory where you want to install SansView.
+For example:
+	mkdir ~/my_username/sansview_dir

+Make sure that this directory is on the python path:
+	export PYTHONPATH=~/my_username/sansview_dir

 Download the .egg file and run the following:

-easy_install --user sansview[...].egg

-Alternatively, you can run:

-easy_install --prefix [path to install directory] sansview[...].egg
+easy_install -d=~/my_username/sansview_dir sansview[...].egg

-SansView can then be started by bin calling:
+SansView can then be started by calling:

-[path to install directory]/sansview
+~/my_username/sansview_dir/sansview